Terms of Service for Hubs

 You May Cancel Your Subscription at Any Time

 Cancellation.
 You may cancel your subscription to the Service at any time by deactivating your account and canceling your subscription.
-You can do this by clicking the “Cancel Subscription” link in any email that we send you about the Service or by going to the Subscriptions & Payments section of your Firefox account and clicking “Cancel.”
+You can do this by clicking the “Cancel Subscription” link in any email that we send you about the Service or by going to the Subscriptions & Payments section of your Mozilla account and clicking “Cancel.”
 If you choose to cancel, auto-renewal will stop, we will not charge you for any future payment periods, and you will lose access to the Services at the end of the current billing cycle.

 2. Communications and Content